-Korean job titles are of high importance in Korea.
-So if you plan on pursuing a career in this country, it is essential to familiarize yourself with Korean corporate titles.
+Job titles are of high importance in Korea.
+So, if you plan on pursuing a career in this country, it is essential to familiarize yourself with Korean corporate titles.

-This article is not meant to be an exhaustive list of all Korean job titles, but it does serve as a valuable guide for navigating the hierarchy of any Korean company.
+This article is not meant to be an exhaustive list of all Korean job titles, but it can serve as a valuable guide to navigating the hierarchy of any Korean company.
 The job titles and hierarchical structures in Korea vary slightly depending on the industry and business division.

 The job titles listed here describe the Korean company hierarchy of large and mid-sized companies.

 Corporate positions and job titles in Korean companies are often based on the individual’s experience and length of service and are not always directly related to the duties that are typically associated with a particular job title.

 For instance, a new graduate employee typically starts out with the job title “graduate worker” in a typical Korean corporation.
 Regardless of the employee’s education, all new graduate employees enter the corporate world with this job title.